Projects Public & Preventative HealthRural Health

 BreastScreen Australia Secretariat

-All women in Australia aged 50 to 74 years are actively invited by their local BS service to have a free mammogram every two years, with those aged 40 to 49 years and those aged over 74 years also eligible to receive a free mammogram.
+All women in Australia aged 50 to 74 years are actively invited by their local BreastScreen service to have a free mammogram every two years, while those aged 40 to 49 years and those aged over 74 years are also eligible to receive a free mammogram.
 The success of the BSA program is evidenced by the substantial drop in breast cancer mortality rates observed over time: 74 deaths per 100,000 women now down to fewer than 50 (Australian Institute of Health and Welfare 2019).

-The BSA program seeks to improve the early detection rates of breast cancer by delivering a systematic approach to free mammography screening across Australia.
-Since its inception in 1991, mortality rates have decreased from 74 deaths per 100,000 women to fewer than 50 (AIHW 2019)
+The BSA program seeks to improve the early detection rates of breast cancer by systematically delivering free mammography screening across Australia.
+Since its inception in 1991, breast cancer mortality rates have decreased.